ONE OF A KIND

 by Donald Graham

-My portraits are about honest moments that display qualities of the human character like wisdom and sensitivity, peace and vulnerability, both joy and tragedy.
+My portraits are about honest moments that display qualities of the human character including wisdom and sensitivity, peace and vulnerability, both joy and tragedy.
 I seek to make portraits that are driven by one’s inner dialog.
 I’m not interested in poses or performances for the benefit of the camera.
 I’m interested in what a person is like when they are their most authentic.
-I strive to strip away the veneer of the persona through interaction and trust so that a humanity emerges that we usually see only in our most intimate relationships.
-The face is a curtain that separates the outer world from the complex immensity of the inner.
-I seek a photograph where the face is no longer a beautifully decorated and carefully arranged facade but instead a transparent veil that allows one to see deeply into the psyche and spirit of the person.
+I strive to strip away the veneer of the persona through interaction and trust so that a humanity emerges that we usually see only in our intimate relationships.
+I seek a photograph where the face is no longer a beautifully decorated and carefully arranged facade but instead a canvas where the inner world of the person draws unique and complex stories into the face of the subject.

 “One Of A Kind” began more than thirty years ago when I decided to make a portrait of my mother.
 She had Multiple Sclerosis, compounded by a severe stroke.
 She couldn’t move her legs or arms, her hands and face were contorted, and the only words she could say were yes and no. Yet, she lived with a gracefulness, an inner peace, and a smile that I found remarkable.
 Her relationship with adversity inspires me every day.
 I wanted to make a photograph that revealed who I knew her to be and honored the complexity of her situation.
 Her portrait began this series of photographs.
 It became the standard by which I judged all subsequent photographs I made.

 In this series of portraits, the individuals I have photographed are from a wide cultural and social spectrum.
 I have made these portraits in India, Tibet, Jamaica, Mali, Europe and throughout the United States.
-I see stories written in every face, punctuated by combinations of strength and vulnerability.
-Expressions allude to emotional history and past or present life experiences.
-These portraits are a creative collaboration.
+There is a story in every face, punctuated by combinations of strength and vulnerability.
+Expressions allude to emotional history and life experiences.
+These portraits are a collaboration.
 Building trust in order to make a meaningful image takes time.
-I have to dissolve self-imposed facades, and with some, move past their aversion to being photographed.
-Consequently, my approach can be different with every portrait.
-A photograph is but a moment in a person’s life.
-One of my objectives is discovering the essence of a lifeforce that emanates truth in the human face.
-I try to make portraits that better enrich our understanding of the complexities of the human condition.
+I have to dissolve self-imposed facades, and move past each person’s routine of how to act while being photographed.
+My approach can be different with every person.
+One of my objectives is illuminating an inner essence of each person.
+I try to make portraits that enrich our understanding of the complexities of the human condition.

 These portraits come from a desire to honor the beauty of uniqueness, character, and imperfection while remaining sensitive to the pain of the human experience.
 Every life is one of a kind, never to be repeated.
 These are tough stories told with grace.